TomWilford/log-ranger/CONTRIBUTING.md

 # lets-start-cmd
-Thanks for checking out my project, I'm not actively looking for contributors.
+Thanks for checking out my project, I'm not actively looking for contributors right now.